TingChiaChiang/Control-the-iCubs-eyes-using-the-YARP-interface-with-Python/README.md

 # Control-the-iCubs-eyes-using-the-IGazeControl-YARP-interface-with-Python

-I created three methods to control iCub’s eyes using a Python scprit.
-The first one is to look at a fixation point in Cartesian coordinates.
+This script allows you to control iCub’s eyes using Python instead of C++ in the official The first one is to look at a fixation point in Cartesian coordinates.
 The second one is to look at a fixation point in an absolute angular coordinate system.
 The last one is to retrieve the current fixation point (may used to measure the displacement error).

 ## Getting Started